April 5, 1935 - Aug. 6, 2008 Port Arthur, Texas

 Boxer Paul Jorgensen was born in Tallulah, Louisiana, but lived in Port Arthur "his whole life."
 He graduated from Thomas Jefferson High School in 1952.

 He won the state featherweight title on August 1, 1955, in the old Sea Hawk Stadium in Port Arthur.
 He lost the world junior lightweight title fight to Harold Comes at Providence, Rhode Island, in 1959.

 Like many boxers of his day, Jorgensen fought frequently - often twice a month.
 Jorgensen continued to fight and generally to win, facing tough competition like Redtop Davis, Lulu Perez, Jackie Blair, Carmelo Costa, Victor Manuel Quijano, Harold Gomes, and Battling Torres.

-Jorgensen retired after a losing to Battling Torres on September 6, 1960.
-He managed to cram an amazing number of fights (93) into a relatively short career (7½ years).
-His final record was 81 wins (35 by knockout), 8 losses, and 4 draws.
+Jorgensen retired after losing to Battling Torres on September 6, 1960.
+He managed to stack an amazing number of fights (93) into a relatively short career (7½ years).
+His final record was 81 wins (35 by knockout), eight losses, and four draws.